WokLibCodeClub/.github/profile/README.md

 ## Next sessions

-Our next sessions will take place on Saturday 26th April 2025 at Wokingham Library.
+Our next sessions will take place on Saturday 3rd May 2025 at Wokingham Library.

-## Scratch session, Saturday 26th April 2025 at 10.30 am
+## Scratch session, Saturday 3rd May 2025 at 10.30 am

-On Saturday we will be building Scratch projects which use C L O N E S and learning about how these are used in projects.
+On Saturday we will be continue learning about Scratch C L O N E S and working on a project to use clones.

 There is a powerpoint file with some instructions for building your own clone projects and you can look at it [here](https://1drv.ms/p/c/0ea54730735a1344/EaIhfrMepT1NmWJw1uEm6xEBeQj0usfzzUkn-8PmNd4TjQ?e=oWNDRc).
 We have based these instructions on some excellent Youtube tutorials on clones and cloning.
 If you want to watch the Youtube videos (there are four parts) click on [this link](https://www.youtube.com/playlist?list=PLtAXMHI3lbo8HhvpZQQRUcL_4WJEIrvaR).

 The link to the version of the Minifigs project which uses clones is [here](https://scratch.mit.edu/projects/1165114649).